wp-plugins/powerpress/readme.txt

 * Fixed bug where Blubrry hosting customers may not have been able to publish media for custom post type podcasting.
 * Renamed post type podcasting setting field in database to avoid possible field setting conflicts.
 * Added logic to allow for the premium podcast feeds feature to work with custom post type podcasting.
+* Added the HTML5 download attribute, when download link clicked the file will be downloaded (rather than streamed to default media player).
+Only Chrome and Firefox web browsers currently support this HTML5 attribute.

 = 5.0.3 =